EPCCed/2026-07-27-Fortran-inter/episodes/08-generic-io-for-derived-types.md

 1. a `formatted` interface for formatted i/o;
 2. an `unformatted` interface to specify unformatted i/o.

-The relevant procedure would then be called if a item of that type appeared in the io list for a `read()` or a `write()` statement.
+The relevant procedure would then be called if an item of that type appeared in the io list for a `read()` or a `write()` statement.

 ## Interfaces